transmissions11/solcurity/README.md

 - `C34` - When calling a function with many parameters, use the named argument syntax.
 - `C35` - Do not use assembly for create2.
 Prefer the modern salted contract creation syntax.
 - `C36` - Do not use assembly to access chainId or contract code/size/hash.
 Prefer the modern Solidity syntax.
+- `C37` - Comment the "why" as much as possible.
+- `C38` - Comment the "what" if using obscure syntax or writing unconventional code.

 ## External Calls